OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 <br>
 ##### Use _Ngrok_ to share your app
 Do you want to be able to publish your development app over your network or even the Internet, without really having to deploy it in a server?
 This can be very helpful, as you can test with different devices and browsers at the same time.
 To achieve this, you can use _Ngrok_.
-The set up is quite simple:
+The set up for Ubuntu is quite simple:

   - Download _Ngrok_ with this link [**<a href="https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-amd64.zip">LINK</a>**] and unzip it.
   - Download this _Ngrok_ configuration file (named `ngrok.yml`) from our GitHub repo **[<a href="https://raw.githubusercontent.com/OpenVidu/openvidu-tutorials/master/openvidu-js-java/docker/ngrok.yml">LINK</a>]** and place it in the same path as _Ngrok_ binary.